Learn about supported date and time formats, including ISO 8601 standards, defaulting behavior, time zones, and date periods for API requests.

 Date Ranges

-We represent date ranges with a fromDateTime and a toDateTime.
-The fromDateTime is inclusive, and the toDateTime is exclusive; that is to say that the date range includes the instant of the fromDateTime and does not include the instant of the toDateTime.
-This extends also to dates.
-A Tariff with an effectiveDate of 2015-01-01 and an endDate of 2015-04-01 is effective on January 1st and March 31st but is no longer effective on April 1st.
+We represent date ranges using fromDateTime and toDateTime.
+The fromDateTime is inclusive, while the toDateTime is exclusive.
+This means the date range includes the instant of the fromDateTime and excludes the instant of the toDateTime.
+This principle also applies to dates.
+A Tariff with an effectiveDate of 2015-01-01 and an endDate of 2015-04-01 is effective on January 1st through March 31st but is no longer effective on April 1st.

-We refer to this way of representing date ranges as "Arcadia-style" (it matches the "start/end" way that ISO 8601 represents time intervals).
-Some utilities represent date ranges (such as for billing periods) differently.
+We call this method of representing date ranges "Arcadia-style" (it matches the "start/end" approach that ISO 8601 uses for time intervals).
+Some utilities represent date ranges (such as billing periods) differently.
 This difference is captured in the BillingPeriodRepresentation object.

 Time Zones in Responses

-When running an on-demand cost calculation or mass calculation request, the dates and times in the response will always be in the tariff's time zone.
-On the request you can specify dates and times with a different time zone and these will be used in the Calculator requests; however, the response will be in the tariff's time zone.
-Most tariffs are available in only one-time zone.
-However, there are still some tariffs that are offered in more than one-time zone.
-For these, a UTC time zone will be returned.
+When running an on-demand cost calculation or mass calculation request, the dates and times in the response will always use the tariff's time zone.
+You can specify dates and times with different time zones in your request, and these will be used in the calculator requests; however, the response will always use the tariff's time zone.
+Most tariffs are available in only one time zone.
+However, some tariffs are offered in multiple time zones.
+For these tariffs, a UTC time zone will be returned.

 Date Periods

-We also support passing in dates as periods of time.
-This can be useful for passing in usage data when running calculations, and in this case, these are added as an attribute of the properyInputs being passed in.
-Date periods are a string that defines the "notation" for the period.
-This leverages common notation used for defining, parsing, and formatting dates and times.
+We also support passing dates as periods of time.
+This feature is useful for passing usage data when running calculations, and these periods are added as an attribute of the propertyInputs being passed in.
+Date periods are strings that define the "notation" for the period, leveraging common notation used for defining, parsing, and formatting dates and times.

-We are expanding the support for date periods and, at the moment, the following syntax is supported:
+We are expanding support for date periods.
+Currently, the following syntax is supported:

 Here are some examples: